-Not long ago we ran across a prostrate 'possum, just a baby, in the back yard (see a bigger version below).
+Not long ago we ran across a prostrate 'possum, just a baby, in the back yard.
 We did some online research and learned that if it failed to wake up and run off overnight, we should drop it off at the wildlife rehab center, which we did.
 Happy ending there.

 But during that Internet research, we noted that opossums were reportedly introduced to the American West as a food source during the depression of the 1930s, which brought back childhood memories of the term "possum pie" and some mixed emotions about our upcoming barbecue.